gregorybchris/zhed/README.md

 This repo contains:

-- A solver for the [Zhed puzzle game](https://play.google.com/store/apps/details?id=com.groundcontrol.zhed)
 - All levels from the game encoded in [levels.yaml](./src/zhed/data//levels.yaml)
 - Solutions for the levels in [solutions.yaml](./src/zhed/data/solutions.yaml)
 - A terminal-based version of the game
+- A solver for the [Zhed puzzle game](https://play.google.com/store/apps/details?id=com.groundcontrol.zhed)

+> It's worth noting that unlike many of the solvers available online, this solver does not use a simple backtracking search.
+Instead, it starts at the goal tile and determines which moves unblock a path to the goal tile.
+This allows it to solve levels much faster than some other solvers, especially for larger levels.

 ## Installation